 Finally, Shopify's App Store plays a key role in helping the SMB merchant expand globally without a bank-breaking investment.
 There are four primary aspects to take into account when preparing your store for international expansion:

-- Use a currency converter: The reassurance of seeing a product in a currency that a customer is comfortable with will help secure international sales.
+The reassurance of seeing a product in a currency that a customer is comfortable with will help secure international sales.
 Utilizing currency converting apps, combined with language apps, will create a shopper-friendly, localized experience for customers.
+We suggest using Coin as your currency converting app.
+It comes with a 30 free trial.

 Alan is a customer success representative here at ShopPad.
 He loves helping our customers succeed every day and grew up on four different dairy farms!
 If you need help with one of our apps, give Alan a shout out!